AVEVA/CONNECT-data-services-developer-docs/Content_Portal/add-organize-data/attach-meaning/metadata-rules/metadata-rules.md

 9. Click the row of the stream name to use for the metadata rule and click **Next**.
 10. In the **Create Pattern** page, click the **+** sign above each selected delimiter to separate sections of the stream name.
-11. For each delimited section of the stream name you select, use the dropdown list to assign a metadata type: **Metadata**, **String Literal**, or **Wildcard**.
+11. For each delimited section of the stream name you select, use the drop-down list to assign a metadata type: **Metadata**, **String Literal**, or **Wildcard**.
 See the table following this procedure for a description of these metadata types.
 12. After entering all metadata type entries, click **Next**.

     **Note**: If you select metadata type **Metadata**, you must also enter a metadata key.
 A metadata key is the key portion of a key-value pair, typically the type of data provided, such as "Measurement."
 This is helpful when streams that match the rule provide different types of data.
 Entries in the **Map To...** portion of mapping represent the value part of the key-value pair.
 For example, "Power" would be the defined key, while different types of data could be "Demand," "TOTAL/Electricity," or "Metering," as in the following image: